osharif12/springboot-kafka-project/README.md

 ## Create custom producer class
 1. Refer to the code as a template.
 The custom producer class allows us to send records in more complex formats such as JSON rather than just simple String objects.  <br />

-2. If using above template, after changing KafkaConfiguration to point to the proper kafka broker and port, run the project locally and send request.
-See below for example using Postman
+2. If using above template, after changing KafkaConfiguration to point to your kafka broker and port, run the project locally and send the POST request.
+See below for example using Postman:

 ![alt text](https://github.com/osharif12/springboot-kafka-project/blob/master/src/main/resources/static/postman.png "")